Mobile Data Roaming Abroad

 This is where it all gets very tricky.
 The only way we could find out how much data we had left was to check our ‘My3’ account.
 This we could only do when we had the data on!
 Otherwise it only recognised our mobile phone sim and that account, which unbelievably isn’t linked to the other data sim contracts.

 We only realised this a little later on, although the HUAWEI App showed data used, it didn’t correspond for some reason.
 We then had a message on the HUAWEI App, stating the data was running low at 90% used.

-A few days later it ran out.
-There was no further notification, other than not being able to access the internet and the eventual light on the device showing red not green.
+Then, just a few days later it ran out.
+There was no further notification, other than not being able to access the internet and the light on the device showing red not green.

 I then couldn’t access the ‘My3’ because the data had run out, so there was no way to double check.
 Despite numerous attempts to log on, it just wouldn’t allow me.

 As we approached the re-set day – this is when the new month started after payment, we eagerly awaited switching the devices back on.